Aryan-Bhendarkar/Mitra_Interviewer/README.md

 👉 **Responsiveness**: Fully responsive design that works seamlessly across devices.

 and many more, including code architecture and reusability

+## 🎯 Hackathon Deployment

+This version has been specifically prepared for hackathon deployment with the following modifications:

+- **Authentication Removed**: All sign-in/sign-up pages and authentication checks have been removed
+- **Default User**: Uses "Hackathon User" with ID "hackathon-user" for all operations
+- **Streamlined Experience**: Users can immediately start creating and taking interviews
+- **Production Ready**: All core functionality preserved while simplifying deployment

+The application now works without any authentication requirements and is ready for immediate testing and deployment.

 ## <a name="quick-start">🤸 Quick Start</a>